 Spring is the perfect time to start planning your visit to Seattle’s favorite place to cool off on a sunny day, Wild Waves Theme & Water Park.
 Not only are discounted tickets on sale now, but a thrilling new ride and wave pool feature are set to make this the best summer ever for families.
 Dive into the details on the area’s primo amusement and water park when you read on.

 When to Visit

-For 2020, Wild Waves open on May 9.
+For 2020, Wild Waves is currently scheduled to open at the end of June (but things can change quickly so please check the website before making plans).
 The least busy times at Wild Waves are school days, chilly days and wet and windy days.
 You would think going to the park on a rainy day would be a bummer, but our kid reviewers say the rides are just as fun and with less people, the lines are a lot shorter too.
 We’ve also had good luck visiting on July 4 since most families are busy at picnics and parades.

 Wild Waves hours vary from day to day.
 Be sure to check their current schedule online.